 This is what it will be prompt on your screen.

-Okay, now you need some really serious Spanish, right?
+Okay, now it get tough, right?
 That’s why you need this awesome step to step guide.
 Basically here you’ll have to chose the amount of internet data you want to have on your smartphone.
 You will be charged according to the offer you choose from your pre-paid credit.
 So, let me translate it for you, actually is quite easy.

 Think about the use you are going to do.
 Probably your hotel or other places you’ll stay will have Wi-Fi so option 2 or 3 should be all right.
 Press the corresponding number.
 You’ll get a confirmation message like this.